We have probably all seen a picture of Rodin's sculpture,

 (Image via Wikipedia)

-please forward it to other like-minded persons.
+it to other like-minded individuals, organizations and sites.

 © copyright Joseph Panek 2009